Best Budgeting Apps for Beginners 2026: 8 Tools That Actually Work

 3. Personal Capital (Empower) — Best for Net Worth Tracking

-Personal Capital rebranded to Empower in 2023, but it's still widely known by its original name — and honestly, "Empower" still sounds like a motivational poster to me, so I'll keep calling it Personal Capital.
-Here's what makes it stand out: it's the best free tool for tracking your entire financial picture — bank accounts, investments, retirement accounts, real estate — all in one dashboard.
-For beginners who already have some savings or a 401(k) they've been quietly ignoring, this is genuinely eye-opening.
+Personal Capital rebranded to Empower in 2023, but most people still call it by the old name.
+What makes it different?
+It's the best free tool for tracking your whole financial world—bank accounts, investments, retirement funds, property—all on one screen.
+For beginners who have some savings stashed away or a 401(k) they've mostly ignored, seeing everything in one place is genuinely eye-opening.

 Key Features: